1ltr/chatutils/README.md

 This is a continuation of TN's chatutils, because it was such a great project

-It was made private so I made this, a continuation that other people can use and contribute too!
+It was made private so we made this, a continuation that other people can use and contribute too!

 Join our discord: https://discord.gg/xqtqzNZhVj